All staff undergo a Colorado State and Federal background check.

 Director of Operations

-Stuart has been working with Actors Academy for The Performing Arts and Rocky Mountain Theatre For Kids since its inception twenty years ago.
-A state licensed secondary school teacher, he has worked with children in the educational and creative arena for over twelve years.
-He has a great passion for helping children succeed on stage, which he has seen time and again launch children’s self esteem to new heights.
-He brings a wealth of educational, business, and production management experience to Rocky Mountain Theatre For Kids.
-Stuart is also a novelist, playwright.
-He recently completed a full length dramatic script titled “Enemies and Allies”.
+Stuart has been working with Actors Academy for The Performing Arts and Rocky Mountain Theatre For Kids since its inception over twenty years ago.
+He has worked in small business administration, production management, the technology sector, and public school education.
+A state licensed secondary school teacher, he has worked with children in the educational arena for over twelve years.
+He has a great passion for helping children succeed on stage and in life, to launch children’s self-esteem to new heights.
+H e brings a wealth of educational, business, and production management experience to Rocky Mountain Theatre For Kids.
+Stuart is also a novelist, playwright, and non-fiction writer.
+He is currently writing a non-fiction book called “Emancipation: Breaking The Chains of Self Betrayal” due to be published in Spring, 2018.

 Barry recently moved to Broomfield with his partner, River, after living in the mountains for over twenty years.
-He holds a Masters in Comparative Religion and brings over ten years of Waldorf School administration experience to his responsibilities at the Actors Academy.
+He holds a Masters in Comparative Religion and brings over ten years of Waldorf School administration experience to his responsibilities at RMTK/AAPA.
+Barry brings to RMTK/AAPA enormous expertise in technology interface design, executive administration, parent relationship management, and more.
 Ceramics, antiques, hiking and traveling are some passions.